Graphic of a newspaper with title The Great Resignation and text "track jobs changes"

 This is the third in a three-part series, highlighting relationship data's importance and value to businesses.

 The most important question here is are you keeping tabs.
-If you are, you may find yourself faced with two scenarios:
+If you are, you will encounter two scenarios:

 1. Your buyer (or power user) has moved to a new company, one you are interested in converting to a customer.